SmartToolFactory/Compose-Extended-Colors/README.md

 <img src="./screenshots/m2_palette.png">

-[Material Colors](https://materialui.co/colors/) can be accessed from Red to Brown.
+[Material Colors](https://materialui.co/colors/) can be accessed from Red to BlueGrey.
 Brown, Grey, and BlueGrey swatches only have primary colors.

 ```kotlin